jsummers/deark/readme.md

     -opt atari:palbits=&lt;9|12|15>
        For some Atari image formats, the number of significant bits per palette color.
 The default is to autodetect.
+    -opt macrsrc=<raw|as|ad>
+       The preferred way to extract Macintosh resource forks, and data files associated with a non-empty resource fork.
+        raw = Write the raw resource fork to a separate .rsrc file. ad = Put the resource fork in an AppleDouble container (default). as = Put both forks in an AppleSingle container.
+       For input files already in AppleDouble or AppleSingle format, see the formats.txt file for more information.
 -h, -?, -help:
    Print the help message.
    Use with -m to get help for a specific module.
 Use with a filename to get